 - 1. Log in to the TKE console. - 2.
+Select Application > Image Cache in the left sidebar, On the Image Cache page that appears, click Create instance. - 3.
+On the Create image cache page, configure relevant parameters.

+Instance name: Custom.

+Region: Select as needed.

+Container network: Assign IPs within the container IP range to the container instances.

+Security group: It has the capability of a firewall and can limit the network communication of the instance.
+Default value: default .

+Operating system: Select Windows or Linux.

-Select Application > Image Cache in the left sidebar to enter the "Image cache" page. - 3.
-Click Create instance and configure the relevant parameters. - Instance name: Optional. - Region: Select as needed. - · Container network: Assign IPs within the container IP range to the container instances. - Security group: It has the capability of a firewall and can limit the network communication of the instance.
-Default value: default . - Image: Select the image and version to be cached as needed. - Image credentials: When you select Docker Hub or a private image in a third-party image repository, you must enter the image credentials, i.e., access address, username, and password of the repository. - Advanced configuration: - Cache size: It determines the size of the snapshot and the data disk bound during instance creation. - Expiration policy: Select the retention duration of the image cache, which is "Permanent" by default. - 4.
-Click Create.
+Image: Select the image and version to be cached as needed.

+Image credentials: When you select Docker Hub or a private image in a third-party image repository, you must enter the image credentials, i.e., access address, username, and password of the repository.

+Advanced settings:

+Cache size: It determines the size of the snapshot and the data disk bound during instance creation.

+The image size displayed in the image repository is the size of the compressed data.
+Creating an image cache involves pulling and expanding the image.
+If the image or image compression ratio is too large, the default 20 GB data disk will be insufficient, so a larger data disk space is recommended.

+Expiration policy: Select the retention duration of the image cache, which is "Permanent" by default.

+4. Click Create instance.
 After the image cache is created, it will be displayed in the image cache list.
 You can click the event name to view the creation progress.

-2021-12 2021- Normal SnapCreated Snap snap created 2021-12 2021- Normal DiskCreated Disk disk created 2021-12 2021 [.]
-Normal EksciCreated Eksci eksci-